afedorov3/foobar2000-plugins/README.md

 ## Source build instructions
 1. Download and unpack [foobar2000 SDK](https://www.foobar2000.org/SDK) from the official site.
-2. Place content of this repository in the foobar2000 directory of the SDK root.
+2. Place content of this repository in the SDK root directory.
 4. Open foo_SDK.sln in Visual Studio, select desired configuration and platform.
 Adjust Platform Toolset to suit your Visual Studio version.
 5. Build the solution.